It’s a question asked at nonprofits across the county every day. Boards raise it. Staffs discuss it. Volunteers confer about it over coffee.

 Unfortunately, this is the wrong question.
 It focuses on you, your nonprofit’s needs, and your gain.
 Not only is it the wrong question, discussing it takes you off track and wastes time.
 It leads to frustrating conversations, unproductive answers, and silly solutions.

-What question can you ask to earn the millions or even thousands you seek?
+What question can you ask to earn the thousands or even millions you seek?
 Ask: what value can we offer to the donor that will be unlikely to be refused and that will help us?
 This question leads to thinking about donor needs, the value your nonprofit provides and how to link them both.

 Karen Eber Davis Consulting guides executive directors and CEOs to generate the resources, boards, and support they need to make remarkable progress on their missions.
 As the award-winning thought-leader, advisor, and founding principal of Karen Eber Davis Consulting, Karen helps nonprofit leaders get answers, generate revenue, and grow their mission.
 Davis is known for her innovation and practicality based on her work with or visits to over 1,000 nonprofit organizations and her experience leading board and team events.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.